Skip to main content

 Symmetric stripline implements the signal trace between a power and a ground plane.

-Note: Ground plane is at zero potential with a low-impedance reference plane having a larger area.
+Note: The ground plane is at zero potential with a low-impedance reference plane having a larger area.

 • Coplanar structure: A coplanar waveguide structure has the signal trace and the return path conductor on the same layer of the PCB.
 The signal trace is at the center and is surrounded by the two adjacent outer ground planes; it is called ‘coplanar’ because these three flat structures are on the same plane.
 The PCB dielectric is located underneath.
 Both microstrips and striplines may have a coplanar structure.